Sales Territory

 9. Monitor Sales Territory Performance

-10. Stay Up to Date
+10. Stay Up-to-Date

 The Problem with Traditional Sales Territory Management